corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/config-pki-tool-parameters.md

 Password associated with the user for the HSM.
 This can be omitted from the configuration and input at runtime.

 ### Azure Key Vault HSM Key Store Configuration

+PKI Tool supports two ways of configuring Azure Key Vault HSM key stores:
+* using the Azure Active Directory Authentication Library (ADAL), or
+* using Microsoft Authentication Library (MSAL).

+{{< note >}}
+R3 recommends using the MSAL dependency as a way of authenticating as MS ADAL has been deprecated by Microsoft.
+You can read more about migrating your applications to MSAL in the [Microsoft documentation]({{< relref "https://learn.microsoft.com/en-us/entra/identity-platform/msal-migration" >}}).
+{{</ note >}}

+#### Azure Active Directory Authentication Library (ADAL)

 * **type**:
 Key store type. `AZURE_KEY_VAULT_HSM` in this case.